-Please keep your office in an orderly state.
-Avoid leaving personal items, such as books and other materials, in your office.
+Please keep the Clinic offices in an orderly state.
+Avoid leaving personal items, such as books and other materials, in your Clinic workspace.
 If you do, please place them in a drawer or under the cabinets.
-Please place the office trash can in the hallway for collection by the cleaning staff.
-All food items must be placed in the kitchen trash container.
+All food items must be placed in the copy room trash container.

 Telephone Usage, Equipment

-Please do not use clinic phones for personal calls if to do so would disturb another student working in the same office.
-Do not use clinic copiers, other equipment, supplies or other resources for non-clinic purposes.
-If you have problems with any office equipment or if you need supplies, please let the administrative coordinator know immediately.
+Please do not use Clinic phones for personal calls if to do so would disturb another student working in the same office.
+Do not use Clinic copiers, other equipment, supplies or other resources for non-clinic purposes.
+If you have problems with any office equipment or if you need supplies, please let the Administrative Coordinator or one of the Clinic directors know immediately.

 Handling Client Documents

 Client documents must be kept secure at all times, even in the tax clinic offices.
 They should not be left on worktables, copiers, printers, etc… When they are not being actively worked on they should be placed in the client file and locked in the file cabinet.
 When leaving the tax clinic offices for more than a few minutes, return client files to the file cabinet.
 (See “Confidentiality”, found elsewhere on this website)

 When no longer needed, all documents containing a client’s personal and confidential information should be destroyed by shredding.
 In addition to the shredders located in each student workroom that are suitable for shredding a few pages, a shredding box is located in the copy room for a large quantity of shredding.

 The tax clinic has a secure lock box located behind the security desk at the College’s security desk.
 The lock box is for the convenience of clients and others who drop off documents when the clinic is not open.
 The administrative coordinator and clinical directors check the box frequently, and the key for the lock box is on the ring with the keys to the file storage room.

 (This section is to be read in conjunction with “File Maintenance” found elsewhere on this web site.)